In-Context Examples Suppress Scientific Knowledge Recall in LLMs: Implications and limitations

+\paragraph{Limitations and future work.} Our evidence for the strategy competition hypothesis is behavioral: it rests on automated classification of chain-of-thought traces rather than direct observation of model internals.
+The classifier agrees with human annotators on 96\% of traces (Appendix~\ref{app:validation}), but it categorizes the model's \emph{output} text, which may not faithfully reflect the underlying computation \citep{turpin2023language, lanham2023measuring}.
+For this reason, the claim does not rest on trace classification alone: the semantic decoy (Table~\ref{tab:decoy}), the paired logit-difference analysis (Table~\ref{tab:logit_diff}), and the representational results (Appendix~\ref{app:representational}) are all classifier-independent.
+What these converging lines of evidence cannot supply is a mechanism: causal interventions such as activation patching \citep{meng2022locating,zhang2024patching} and steering-vector experiments would establish whether displacement corresponds to identifiable circuits or directions in activation space.

-The benchmark uses 12 canonical tasks per domain --- well-known textbook formulas that LLMs are likely to have encountered during pretraining.
-This design is deliberate (the phenomenon requires \emph{already-available} knowledge to suppress), but it limits generalization to less canonical formulas, to domains outside the five we tested, and to messier real-world scientific workflows.
+Benchmark construction is deliberate: 12 canonical tasks per domain, built on textbook formulas that LLMs are likely to have encountered during pretraining.
+This limits generalization to messier real-world workflows.
+Our claim is correspondingly scoped to same-formula numerical input-output demonstrations: the worked-demonstration control (Appendix~\ref{app:worked_control}) shows that displacement persists when demonstrations carry full derivations, though the bare format may still contribute to its magnitude.
 Extending the benchmark to domain-specific heuristics, empirical correlations, and multi-step workflows would test whether displacement is a general property of how LLMs handle scientific reasoning under ICL.
+Whether substantially scaled test-time compute would eliminate displacement also remains open \citep{snell2025scaling}.